A Style-Based Profiling Framework for Quantifying the Synthetic-to-Real Gap in Autonomous Driving Datasets: Experiments

 \subsubsection{Datasets}

 Real-world datasets KITTI \cite{KITTI}, Cityscapes \cite{Cityscapes} and synthetic datasets Virtual KITTI \cite{VKITTI1}, Virtual KITTI 2 \cite{VKITTI2} are used to train our reference benchmark.
 For synthetic datasets, weather conditions, `clone', `morning' and `overcast', are selected.
 The data is partitioned into training, validation, and test sets with a ratio of 6:2:2.
 Additionally, we evaluate the sim-to-real methods.
 The photorealism enhance series include Colortransfer \cite{colortransfer}, CUT \cite{cut}, EPE \cite{EPE}.
 CARLA2Real \cite{carla2real} series consist of CARLA2KITTI and CARLA2CITY.
+For the nuScenes dataset, only the front camera images are employed.
+Regarding the SHIFT dataset, images set to `continuous' `10x' `front' are selected.
+Additionally, night-time samples are manually removed from both the nuScenes and SHIFT datasets.
+In training, the KITTI series of images included in each batch are specifically counterparts, i.e., the seven images are from the same moment in the same sequence.